Koplo: History

-The debut and popularity of Inul, however, caused controversy among the traditional dangdut musicians, chiefly Rhoma Irama who is known as "raja dangdut" (the king of dangdut).
-Rhoma condemned Inul's style and koplo in general as pornographic, and expressed the need to return of dangdut to its khittah (origin), and laid out three points which are: 1) dangdut is not koplo, 2) koplo is like a parasite that created the stigma of dangdut being dirty music, 3) dangdut dance is meant to fulfill choreography.
+The debut and popularity of Inul, however, caused controversy among the traditional dangdut musicians, chiefly Rhoma Irama, who is known as "raja dangdut" (the king of dangdut).
+Rhoma condemned Inul's style and koplo in general as pornographic, and expressed the need to return dangdut to its khittah (origin), and laid out three points which are: 1) dangdut is not koplo, 2) koplo is like a parasite that created the stigma of dangdut being dirty music, 3) dangdut dance is meant to fulfill choreography.
 Rhoma also designed a T-shirt that states "koplo is not dangdut."
-The feud culminated in Inul, as a newcomer in the dangdut scene, finally visited Rhoma's house and received a lecture on morality, and cried.
+The feud culminated in Inul, as a newcomer in the dangdut scene, finally visiting Rhoma's house and receiving a lecture on morality, and she cried.

 However, the popularity of koplo did not diminish.
 It evolved into a more easily accessible derivative form known as pop koplo by incorporating musical styles of pop music and fashion styles heavily influenced by K-Pop and began to display chic and elegant impressions.
 The new wave of koplo artists also enjoyed the popularity of YouTube and other social media.
 Artists who embody pop koplo include Via Vallen (Ascada Music Indonesia), Nella Kharisma (Samudra Record), Siti Badriah (Nagaswara Record), and Ayu Ting Ting (Hits Records).
-Via Vallen's hit song "Sayang" characteristically employs elements of reggaeton and rap and gendang koplo beat is played only during chorus and bridge, curtailing to the generic pop sensibility of young generations.
+Via Vallen's hit song "Sayang" characteristically employs elements of reggaeton and rap, and gendang koplo beat is played only during the chorus and bridge, conforming to the generic pop sensibility of young generations.

 Koplo and its artists are considered enjoying the golden age in the late 2010s.
-As of March 2021, the music video for Siti Badriah's song "Lagi Syantik" has recorded over 635 million views on YouTube.
-Via Vallen recorded "Meraih Bintang", a pop song with dangdut element, for the official theme song of the 2018 Asian Games.
+As of March 2021, the music video for Siti Badriah's song "Lagi Syantik" has been recorded over 635 million views on YouTube.
+Via Vallen recorded "Meraih Bintang", a pop song with dangdut elements, for the official theme song of the 2018 Asian Games.
 In 2020, Via Vallen collaborated with Rhoma Irama on a song "Cuma Kamu."
 Rhoma commended Via for her music and invited her for the duet.